improving-minnesota/react-redux-workshop/labs/lab-03-routing.md

 - Finally, let's add the Navigation component while we're here.
 	- Let's import the **Navigation** component
 	- Then add the component in side the "App" div
+- The final class should look like this.

 ```javascript
 import React, { Component } from 'react';